The Keddie Cabin Murders – The Infamous Story of Cabin 28

 The exact number of attackers involved was unknown.

 The autopsy findings would later indicate that Sue and John succumbed to puncture wounds and blunt-force trauma.
-Whereas Dana met his demise due to asphyxiation.
+Dana met his demise due to asphyxiation.

 They have endured horrific torment.